-Table 1 gives the results of a survey of 31 towers, 93 suspension strings, a total of 2139 insulator units on a 500-kV line section.
+Table 2 gives the results of a survey of 31 towers, 93 suspension strings, a total of 2139 insulator units on a 500-kV line section.
 This section used insulators manufactured in late 1970s and was put into service in mid 1980.
 The survey found 30 defective strings among the 93 strings.
 The defective rate of the sample insulators was 3.7%.
 This value gives an average annually defective rate of 0.015% over 25 years period.
 The table also gives the calculated values of defective strings using Equation (2).
 The calculated values suggest that this line section is inhomogeneous.
-The non-uniformities are clearly shown in the plots in Figures 4 and 5.
+The nonuniformities are clearly shown in the plots in Figs. 9 and 10.

-(1) Defective insulators pose great danger to the normal operation of the transmission lines regardless the number of defective insulator units in a string.
+(1).
+Defective insulators pose great danger to the normal operation of the transmission lines regardless the number of defective insulator units in a string.
 They should be detected and removed from the lines as soon as possible.
-Live-line detection and replacement appears to be the only way to fulfil this task.
+Live-line detection and replacement appear to be the only way to fulfill this task.

 (2) The mechanical failing load of the aged insulators removed from transmission lines is normally distributed.
 The values of the mean and standard deviation obtained from testing a sample of 200 units randomly removed from a line section could be used to decide the insulator replacement of the line section.

-(5) Time-load test is crucial to obtain the rate of the potentially punctured insulator units in a line section.
+(6) Time-load test is crucial to obtain the rate of the potentially punctured insulator units in a line section.
 This value together with the defective rate obtained through live-line detection are the bases for the evaluation of the electrical performances of the line section under mechanical overload condition.
-J. Kuffel, Dr. W. A. Chisholm, and Mr. D. Murphy for their contributions to the insulator condition assessment service.

 (1) J.S.T.
 Looms, Insulators for High Voltages, (London: Peter Peregrinus), 1988.